ButThouMust/otogirisou-tools/gfx modification/nami graphic/README.md

 translated graphic to 5bpp before you can recompress and reinsert it.
 You just need to un-interleave the 2bpp bitplanes, and recompress.

-According to my notes, I had theorized this "fix" as late as June 2023.
-However, I didn't actually try it out until filling out this readme on October 21, 2024, after releasing v1.0 of the patch.
+According to my notes, I had theorized this "fix" as late as June 2023 but didn't try it out for real until filling out this readme on October 21, 2024, after releasing v1.0 of the patch.
 This offered nothing new to the player and didn't warrant a whole new patch release on its own.
 However, it will be included in the next patch, if any.